Church of Saint Sava: Planning and design

-Another competition was announced in 1926.
-The guidelines of the competition stated that the church, with a ground area of 60x60m, should be the "greatest and most monumental building in the country, and have ultimate artistic importance".
-Beside the church itself, the project was to include buildings of the Patriarchate, Ministry of Religion, Seminary and Great Religious Court.
+Another architectural design competition was announced in 1926 with the design guidelines stating that the church should be the "greatest and most monumental building in the country, and have ultimate artistic importance".
+Beside the church itself, the project was to include buildings for the Patriarchate, Eastern Orthodox Seminary, and the Ministry of Religion.
 The church design was to be in the style of the Serbo-Byzantine architecture of the 14th century.
-Another association to build a memorial church to St. Sava on Vračar was led by Patriarch Dimitrije, which envisioned a church built in the late Byzantine "Morava style", with a 3,000m^{2} area, a tower of 80m, offering space to 6,000 faithful.
-Dimitrije's association favoured neo-Byzantinist Serbian and Russian graduates of the Vienna Academy of Arts which figured prominently in the competition of 1926–27.

-The 1926–27 competition saw entries from major architects in the country.
-All final proposals had to be submitted before May 1927.
-Besides Bogdan Nestorović and Aleksandar Deroko, entries came from Dragiša Brašovan, Milan Zloković, Milutin Borisavljević, Branko Krstić and Petar Krstić, Žarko Tatić, Aleksej Papkov, Miladin Prljević and others.
-The commission included Patriarch Dimitrije, Jovan Cvijić, Andra Stevanović and Bogdan Popović, Pera Popović and Momir Korunović.
-The commission declined to name a winning entry, as none of the entries had fulfilled the tender criteria.
-The commission criticised the minor quality of most of the entries, and that none of the entries sufficed the public and professional opinion.
-Most proposed designs were based on models of the Gračanica Monastery as the main representative of national Serbian medieval architecture or even the Hagia Sophia.
+The Patriarch Dimitrije, on the other hand, envisioned a church built in the late Byzantine "Morava style", with an area of 3,000 sq m, a tower of 80 m, offering space to 6,000 faithful.
+Dimitrije favoured Serbian and Russian graduates of the Vienna Academy of Arts which figured prominently in the 1926–27 competition.
+The 1926–27 competition saw entries from major architects in the country; besides Bogdan Nestorović and Aleksandar Deroko, entries came from Dragiša Brašovan, Milan Zloković, Milutin Borisavljević, Branko Krstić, Petar Krstić, Žarko Tatić, Aleksej Papkov, Miladin Prljević, among others.
+The architectural design selection committee included Patriarch Dimitrije, Jovan Cvijić, Andra Stevanović, Bogdan Popović, Pera Popović, and Momir Korunović.
+The committee declined to select a winner, criticizing quality of the entries as none of them met the tender criteria.
+Most proposed designs were based on models of the Gračanica Monastery as the main representative of Serbian medieval architecture.
 It is believed that the Jury had recommended the two models.
-As with the katholikon of Gračanica, its design was regarded the highpoint of the national architecture, and the competition manifested as the initial point in an evolving discourse about architecture and national identity in Serbian art.
-Gračanica, which was not a memorial (burial) monastery, became a chosen inspiration for the architects who saw it as a modern source of inspiration in the quest for a true national style.